CGAL/cgal-web/_posts/2025-06-30-Constrained_triangulation_3.md

 <p>This package provides two main free functions
 <a href="https://doc.cgal.org/6.1/Constrained_triangulation_3/group___pkg_constrained_triangulation3_functions_polygon_soup_or_mesh.html">CGAL::make_conforming_constrained_Delaunay_triangulation_3()</a>
-to build the constrained triangulation from a PLC or a polygon soup.
+to build the constrained triangulation from a Piecewise Linear Complex or a polygon soup.
 The class
 <a href="https://doc.cgal.org/6.1/Constrained_triangulation_3/class_c_g_a_l_1_1_conforming__constrained___delaunay__triangulation__3.html">CGAL::Conforming_constrained_Delaunay_triangulation_3</a>
 offers a more complete way of tuning the constrained triangulation.